gitHST/pager/CHECKLIST.md

 ## 📦 Code & Project

 - [ ] Code compiles with no errors or warnings
+- [ ] Removed unused screens from nav bar and nav host
 - [ ] All lint and static analysis issues resolved
 - [ ] Logs removed or wrapped with debug flags
 - [ ] No hardcoded strings (use `strings.xml`)